knut-o/nloptwr/README.md

 On LINUX the **NLOpt** package can be install with the package managers of the system as well.

+The file [.github/workflows/build.yml](https://github.com/knut-o/nloptwr/blob/main/.github/workflows/build.yml) shows how NLoptWr can be build and tested.

 ### LINUX

 The sources can be downloaded